MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/03-face-service.md

 ---
 lab:
     title: 'Detect and analyze faces'
-    description: 'Use the Azure AI Vision Face API to implement face detection and analysis solutions.'
+    description: 'Use the Azure AI Vision Face service to implement face detection and analysis solutions.'
 ---

 # Detect and analyze faces